decentraland/documentation/content/creator/scenes/3d-essentials/entity-positioning.md

 You can use an invisible entity with no shape component to wrap a set of other entities.
 This entity won't be visible in the rendered scene, but can be used to group its children and apply a transform to all of them.

 {{< hint warning >}}
-**📔 Note**   Child entities should not be explicitly added to the engine, as they are already added via their parent entity.
+**📔 Note**:  Child entities should not be explicitly added to the engine, as they are already added via their parent entity.
 {{< /hint >}}

 ## Attach an entity to an avatar